CORE 01 | DECISION INSIGHT — Unraveling the Mechanisms of Customer Brand Selection

 COMPASS is an analytical consulting firm that uses its proprietary CMM (Consumer Mix Modeling) analytical platform to unravel the mechanisms of consumer brand choice.
 We analyze the impact of the 4Ps of marketing, CX, and brand assets on consumer purchasing behavior.
 Rather than simply compiling data, we use statistical analysis to calculate the probability of switching from competitors and increasing loyalty.

-Visualizing customers' unconscious purchasing motives
+Visualizing customers' "unconscious" purchasing motivations.

 High scores do not necessarily lead to purchases.
 COMPASS quantifies which factors have the greatest impact on brand selection (purchase).